How Much Dwelling Coverage Do I Need For a Condo?

 • How Much Dwelling Coverage Do I Need For a Condo?

 The coverage maximums required by condo owners differ quite a bit from those who own houses.
-But the importance of securing coverage — at the right maximum amounts — is just as imperative in both scenarios.
+But the importance of securing coverage — at the right amounts — is just as imperative in both scenarios.

 Condo owners are only responsible for protecting the inside of their unit with condo insurance since the HOA covers everything outside the four walls of the unit.
 But figuring out exactly how much condo dwelling coverage you need can be tricky.
 Let’s take a look.